skogsbaer/roundtrip/README.md

-oundtrip allows the definition of bidirectional (de-)serialization specifications.
+roundtrip allows the definition of bidirectional (de-)serialization specifications.
 The specification language is based on the ideas described in the paper Invertible Syntax Descriptions: Unifying Parsing and Pretty Printing by Tillmann Rendel and Klaus Ostermann, Haskell Symposium 2010.